scott-ftf/ARRRmada/README.md

 ---

 ## Add a Payment Gateway
-A Payment gateway can be added by appending the gateway listing to the gateways list, and uplaoding the gateway listing image.
+A Payment gateway can be added by appending the gateway listing to the gateways list, and uploading the gateway listing image.

 * **ADD LISTING** - Open `_data/gateways.yml` and add the new gateway listing to the YAML list.
 [https://github.com/scott-ftf/arrrmada.com/edit/main/_data/gateways.yml](https://github.com/scott-ftf/arrrmada.com/edit/main/_data/gateways.yml)